andreigramescu/dns-in-https/README.md

 ## //evaluation

-Contains the codu used during the evaluation section of the report.
+Contains the code used during the evaluation section of the report.
 Includes code for the experiments and benchmark comparisons.

 The `save` and `plots` directories contain the backed up experiment data